 Do I need to keep the wound dry?

-Yes.
 Don't let it get wet for the first 24 hours after your surgery.
-Skip the bathtub or shower on the first day, though a sponge bath is usually OK.
+So skip a bath or shower on the first day, though a sponge bath is usually OK.

 You might be able to shower by the second day, but it depends on the type of operation you had, so check with your doctor.